Student

-Leo Franks is a British Ph.D. student in History with a Designated Emphasis in Jewish Studies.
+Leo Franks is a British Ph.D. student in History with a Designated Emphasis in Jewish Studies and a Designated Emphasis in Critical Theory.
 His research interests orbit Jewish legal history.

 Molly Krueger is a PhD candidate in the Department of German with a Designated Emphasis in Jewish Studies.
 She received her MA from UC Berkeley in 2019 and her BA in German from Bowdoin College in 2013.
 She is currently at work on a dissertation that focuses on questions of history, memory, temporality, and literary form in contemporary German-Jewish writing.